lumen-lab-polyu/lumen-lab-polyu.github.io/joinus.md

 ---
 layout: page
 title: Join Us
-#subtitle: How to participate in the SLURM Lab
+#subtitle: How to participate in the Lumen Lab
 ---

 Thank you for your interest in our research!
 See below for how you can get